permguard/permguard/site/content/docs/overview/introduction-to-permguard.md

 {{< inline-svg src="images/overview/permguard-flow.svg" width="100%" height="100%" class="svg-inline-custom svg-lightmode" >}}
 {{< inline-svg src="images/overview/permguard-flow.svg" width="100%" height="100%" style="background-color:#ffffff; border: 0px solid #d53ec6;"  class="svg-inline-custom svg-darkmode" >}}

-Moreover it is possible to define **trusted delegation**, enabling a user to delegate their permissions to another user.
-This delegation can be restricted for a certain period of time, and it is also possible to narrow down the permissions window by restricting the granted policies.

 {{< callout context="note" icon="info-circle" >}}
 It's important to note that PermGuard supports tenancy, enabling each account to have multiple isolated tenants, and each tenant can, in turn, have multiple isolated resources.